michaelawyu/cloudevents-generator/docs/specs.md

 ```

 Each attribute specification must have a field, `type`, which specifies
 the data type of the attribute.
-Cloud Events Generator supports the following
+CloudEvents Generator supports the following
 types:

 * `string`: a string of text